 Once you grasp the theory, you’ll understand that the actual grafting technique you use doesn’t really matter.
-Each method better suits different types of rootstocks, times of the year, or varieties.
+It’s just a matter of suiting the right method for your situation.
+Each method better suits different tree types, rootstocks, branch sizes, times of the year, or varieties.

 - Whip-tongue grafting